Getty Research Institute Acquires Archive Of Renowned Artist Richard Hunt - NewsBreak

 Getty Research Institute Acquires Archive Of Renowned Artist Richard Hunt

 P rolific sculptor Richard Hunt has used his artistry to celebrate the enduring legacies of influential Black trailblazers.
-The Getty Research Institute has acquired the Chicago native’s poignant archive.
+The Chicago native’s poignant archive has been acquired by the Getty Research Institute.

-Throughout his career, he’s created monuments for Black pioneers, including Martin Luther King Jr. , Ida B. Wells , and Mary McLeod Bethune .
-He has over 160 public sculpture commissions throughout the United States and worldwide.
-Hunt’s work has been featured in prominent art institutions, including the Metropolitan Museum of Art, the Whitney Museum of American Art, the Art Institute of Chicago, and other spaces.
+Throughout his career, he’s created monuments for Black pioneers including Martin Luther King Jr. , Ida B. Wells , and Mary McLeod Bethune .
+He has over 160 public sculpture commissions throughout the United States and around the world.
+Hunt’s work has been featured in prominent art institutions including the Metropolitan Museum of Art, the Whitney Museum of American Art, the Art Institute of Chicago, and other spaces.
 He’s also served as a visiting professor at schools that include Howard University, Harvard, and Yale.

 Hunt says he’s excited the Getty Research Institute will harbor his archive.
 “The entirety of my papers, photographs, letters, and sketches trace the arc of my career and my contribution to art history,” the 87-year-old shared .
 “I hope that my archive will serve not only as a remembrance but an inspiration to others.”